terminological/r6-generator/README.md

   -DgithubRepository=examplePackage
 ```

-With the organisation and repository I suggest not using names with hyphens for the repository as they cannot be used as R package names.
+I suggest not using names with hyphens for the repository as they cannot be used as R package names.
-The use of camel-case is probably also not ideal.
+The use of camel-case in this example is probably also not ideal.

 In general the rest of the default values can be accepted.